-10.77.060 Plea of not guilty due to insanity-Doubt as to competency-Evaluation-Bail-Report.
+10.77.060 Plea of not guilty due to insanity-Doubt as to competency-Evaluation-Bail-Report-Competency to stand trial status check.
 (1)(a) Whenever a defendant has pleaded not guilty by reason of insanity, or there is reason to doubt his or her competency, the court on its own motion or on the motion of any party shall either appoint or request the secretary to designate a qualified expert or professional person, who shall be approved by the prosecuting attorney, to evaluate and report upon the mental condition of the defendant.